Akjo03/Akjo03/README.md

 Currently I'm mainly focussing on creating Java applications, but I'm also interested in learning new languages and skills, especially Rust, which I'm learning right now!

 ### Skill Repository
 *I atleast have dabbled into these AT LEAST once!
-To find out exactly what my skillset is, please don't hesitate to contact me (see below) or find out by yourself by looking at my repositories!*
+To find out exactly what my skillset is, please don't hesitate to contact me (see below) or find out by yourself by looking at my repositories!
+Also, these are in no particular order (somewhat sorted by knowledge)!*

 - Java (Plain, Maven, Spring & Spring Boot, Lombok, Swing, Hibernate, JUnit, JSP, Struts, etc.)
 - Rust (Plain, Cargo, Yew, Tauri)